cwbicknese/COP-3003-FinalProject/README.md

 Enemies:

 There are 2 types of enemies for the player to attack.
+They can be identified as red boxes.
 The smaller enemies have less health and defense, and upon death have a 25% chance to drop a red capsule.
 The larger enemies have more health and defense, and upon death have a 100% chance to drop a red capsule.
 The enemies use the classes Enemy1 and Enemy2, which are both subclasses to the same superclass EnemyParent, which is a subclass to CharacterStats.